Mexican Food Glossary in alphabetical order:

-Bolillo: Coarse, crispy white roll of bread in the shape of a bobbin.
+Bolillos: Bolillo is a coarse, crispy white roll of bread in the shape of a bobbin.

 Borracho: Literally, drunk.
 When used in a culinary sense, it denotes foods and sauces where a type of alcoholic beverage is an ingredient, such as beer or wine.

 Burrito or Burritos Pretty much anything rolled up in a big flour tortilla.